FREQUENTLY ASKED QUESTIONS

 • Views of an energy “hot topic”

-In the coming year, the poll also will provide an “energy index,” a single number distilled from responses to a pre-identified set of survey questions.
+The poll will eventually provide an “energy index,” a single number distilled from responses to a pre-identified set of survey questions.
 The energy index will track movements over time in public perceptions of energy prices, availability and the environmental impact of production, as well as the associated impacts on consumers and the economy.

 How does the university ensure the poll’s objectivity and impartiality?